DevLoad-org/Typewarz/README.md

 Users have the option to redo the test and save their results.

 ## How are the words generated?
-50 words are generated from a list of words.
+50 words are generated randomly from a list of words that have been stored in our database.
+Although the words are random, the approximate difficulty of each set of words remains the same, as the number of words of each length stays consistent across each randomly generated set.

 ## How are the keystrokes tracked
 A variable is used to store and mimic the user's keystrokes.
 Every keydown event is recorded and then compared to the expected event which is then used to check for correctness and accordingly colored.